gemerden/pycicle/README.md

   - `many=False` means there is a single value expected,
   - `many=True` means that any number of values is expected.
 They will be turned into a list,
   - `many=N` (with `N` a positive integer) means that there are exactly n values expected, resulting in a list, even if `N` is 1,
-  - Note: the `type` above applies to the individual elements of the list,
+  - Note: the `type` option above applies to the individual elements of the list,
 - `default` (default=None): a default value for the argument.
 It must be of type `type` or `None` (the default for the default ;-).
 This value will be used if no other value is given on the command line,
-- `novalue` (default=MISSING): if a value is given for `novalue`, this becomes the value used when there is a flag, but no value on the command line: e.g. `python prog.py --argname` (if the flag is not present at all, the default is used),
+- `novalue` (default=MISSING): if a value is given for `novalue`, this becomes the value used when the flag is present on the command line, but there is no value: e.g. `python prog.py --argname` (if the flag is not present, the default is used),
-- `positional` (default=False): whether the argument is positional, meaning it can be used without name or flag (e.g. no `-m` or `--my_argument` before the value),
+- `positional` (default=False): whether the argument is positional, meaning it can be used without name or flag (e.g. no `-m` or `--my_argument` before the value).
+Positional argument must come before other arguments,
-- `valid` (default = None): an optional validator function for the argument value, allowing extra validation over the the typecheck based on `type`,
+- `valid` (default = None): an optional validator function for the argument value, allowing extra validation over the the typecheck based on `type`.
+A `None` value will not be validated,
 - `callback` (default=None): an optional callback that takes the value and the underlying namespace created by the parser as arguments and, for example, allows you to modify the namespace.
 This namespace will be used by the target as arguments,
 - `help`: (default=""): last but not least, a help string that will be shown when the user types `> python somefile.py -h` (or `--help`) and is show in the GUI via the `? ` buttons.